List of Saki characters: Miyamori Girl's High

-She Miyamori's coach and seems to be a very adept mahjong player as when she is first introduced to the girls, they have a friendly match and she repeatedly brings them all below zero.
+She is Miyamori's coach and seems to be a very adept mahjong player as when she is first introduced to the girls, they have a friendly match and she repeatedly brings them all below zero.
 She was responsible for recruiting Harue for the company team in Fukuoka.
 They meet up again at nationals where she inquires about Harue going pro once again.
 However, she is rebuffed by Harue as she states that she wants to see her team through first before thinking about herself.
 During the matches, she gives her monocle to Sae.
 She also seems to know a lot about the competition as she frequently provides commentary on the matches to the Miyamori students and offers them advice.

 Shindouji Girl's High

 Fukuoka Prefecture.
 This team has a history of reaching the national tournament, however with bad results.